na-na-hi/renget/archive/unesm.md

 “You know what he’s talking about?”
 I said.

-“Phanpy, I don’t think even *Romulus* here knows what he’s talking about,” said Torchic.
+“Phanpy," said Torchic, "I don’t think even *Romulus* here knows what he’s talking about."

 Cyndaquil shrugged.
 “Not really, I only played *Fate/Grand Order* for the waifus.
 I skimmed the story sections while looking up porn of the characters.”